Ask Slashdot: Some Good Linux Desktop Option For Kids? - Slashdot

 My kid who's 5 now started using KDE/Mint over a year ago.
 Plays minetest, does abcmouse, watches Nick Jr on it.

-Raspberry Pi (Score:3, Informative)
+Raspberry Pi (Score:5, Informative)

 Distrowatch will let you look at distributions based on hardware type: Distro Watch Raspberry Pi [distrowatch.com]